 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
-In addition, it is included in the United Daughters of the Confederacy series list.
-A significant historical date for this entry is October 19, 1863.
+In addition, it is included in the Tennessee Historical Commission series list.
+A significant historical date for this entry is December 26, 1864.

 Location.
-35° 2.336′ N, 87° 10.409′ W. Marker is in Minor Hill, Tennessee, in Giles County.
-Marker is at the intersection of Sam Davis Circle and Monument Drive, on the left when traveling north on Sam Davis Circle.
-Located less than .1 miles west of Minor Hill Highway (Tennessee 11) and Touch for map.
-Marker is in this post office area: Minor Hill TN 38473, United States of America.
+Marker has been reported missing.
+It was located near 35° 1.059′ N, 87° 11.845′ W. Marker was in Minor Hill, Tennessee, in Giles County.
+Marker was on Minor Hill Highway (State Highway 11), on the right when traveling south.
+Touch for map.
+Marker was in this post office area: Minor Hill TN 38473, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this location, measured as the crow flies.
 Sam Davis Capture Site (approx. 2 miles away); Sam Davis Sugar Creek Engagement (approx. 2.1 miles away); Minor Hill War Memorial (approx. 2˝ miles away); Grassy Memorial Chapel and Cemetery (approx. 6.6 miles away in Alabama); Sim Corder/Harrison Mill (approx. 6.8 miles away in Alabama); Town of Anderson (approx. 7.8 miles away in Alabama); Hugh Pate Harris (approx. 7.8 miles away in Alabama).
 Touch for a list and map of all markers in Minor Hill.